dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 distinguishing this from physical energy: these I have named energies, plural.
 The concept of "energies" is employed repeatedly in biophysics and social physics.

+> The problem with rationalists: you think you already know quite
+> enough, so you consciously disqualify the mysterious as nonsense, at
+> best -- without inspecting it with a wide enough array of your own
+> as yet unobtained tools.
+Since you consciously discredit the
+> mysterious, you apply dialectal materialism fallaciously.
+You
+> sqluech out the flame of your imagination, never to revisit the
+> ideas your conscious mind reviles.
+Even worse is when your subpar IQ
+> sychophantic internet trolls abuse fallacies intentionally for
+> political gain -- all in a calculated effort to drain the time of
+> your opponents' factions.

 Any and every quantity that is statistically distributed over a space can be conceptualized as a higher-order energy, which can be braided